aimagelab/VATr/README.md

 ### Pretraining dataset
 The model `resnet_18_pretrained.pth` was pretrained using this dataset: [download link](https://drive.google.com/drive/folders/1Xs_rR0EWt09-K6vmlvAI8pwsrmHSknC8?usp=share_link)

-## Generate fakes
+## Generate styled Handwtitten Text Images

-To generate all samples for FID evaluation you can use that script
+To generate all samples for FID evaluation you can use the following script:

 ```bash
 python generate_fakes.py --checkpoint files/vatr.pth
 ```

-To generate a specific text with a given input style folder containing images of handwritten single words:
+To generate a specific text with a given input style folder containing images of handwritten single words you can use the following script:

 ```
 python generator.py --style-folder "files/style_samples/00" --checkpoint "files/vatr.pth" --output "files/output_00.png" --text "That's one small step for man, one giant leap for mankind ΑαΒβΓγΔδ"
 ```

-Output: `That's one small step for man, one giant leap for mankind ΑαΒβΓγΔδ`
+Output for `That's one small step for man, one giant leap for mankind ΑαΒβΓγΔδ`:

 ![test](https://github.com/aimagelab/VATr/blob/main/files/output_00.png?raw=true)